 Despite what an airline’s cancellation policy may be, it’s always worth it to ask for a waiver if your travel plans suddenly change.
 In the case of weather issues, airlines will offer waivers proactively.
 If you have a medical reason or personal emergency, airlines will waive change and cancellation fees if you’re able to provide documentation.

 And if none of these scenarios apply to you?
 Call and ask anyway.
-Earlier this year, my family and I were flying to New York on two separate flights: One group was on JetBlue and the other on American.
-When we showed up to the airport, the American Airlines check-in agent couldn’t find the second half of our reservation – even though I had a confirmation number.
+Earlier this year, my family and I were flying to New York on two separate domestic flights: One group was on JetBlue and the other on American.
+When we showed up at the airport, the American Airlines check-in agent couldn’t find the second half of our reservation—even though I had a confirmation number.

 After a few hours of getting nowhere, we realized the trip had to be rescheduled.
-I called JetBlue, explained what happened and was able to get all the fees waived for the group traveling with that airline.
+I called JetBlue and explained what happened.
+I was able to get all ticket change fees waived for the group traveling with that airline.
 Sometimes customer service agents will make exceptions to the rule.
 It’s always worth a try to ask.

 5. Get Reimbursed by Your Credit Card Company